pvcraven/2017_web_security/source/final/brooke/index.rst

 Drawbacks
 ---------

 Though there are many perks of using Angular JS, it has its drawbacks just as anything does.
 Angular JS is not easy to learn if JQuery was previously used.
 Once it is learned, it becomes more naturally and has many helpful quirks about it.
 Angular JS also slows down if too many event handlers are used.
 At about two thousand event handles the application starts to slow, but based on the size of the application, this may not even be an issue.
 There is also no migrating backward to previous versions.
 You can always prepare your code, but there is never any promises that everything will run smoothly and as planned.  [stfalcon]  Not every application is best used with Angular JS because it is based off of a CRUD (create, read, update, delete) mindset.
-[AngularJS]  As you can see, there are some drawbacks to using Angular JS, but it is easy to say that the perks out way the negatives.  [stfalcon]
+[AngularJS]  And once you have written in Angular JS, there is poor error reporting, making debugging a tough task.
+As you can see, there are some drawbacks to using Angular JS, but it is easy to say that the perks out way the negatives.  [stfalcon]

 History
 -------